zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    Removes a logging stream completely, stopping all the threads.

-   :id: The ID associated with the logging stream.
+   :param id: The ID associated with the logging stream.

    :returns: True if the stream was successfully removed.